Skip to contents

 Assumptions and deviations

 • IIV block matrix approximated as diagonal.
 Kuchimanchi 2018 states that CL, V, and Vmax share a full-block variance matrix and refers the reader to “Table 4” for the inter-parameter correlations.
-However, the paper’s Table 4 is the exposure–response model parameter table and does not list the population-PK omega-block correlations; the correlations are not published anywhere in the article or supplement.
-The model file therefore encodes independent diagonal IIV on CL, V, and Vmax.
-This understates the individual-level covariance structure relative to the published fit (in particular the high CL–Vmax correlation that the paper calls out as influencing body-weight covariate-effect precision) but has no effect on typical-value (rxode2::zeroRe()) simulation or on population-level summaries.
+However, the paper’s Table 4 is the exposure-response model parameter table and does not list the population-PK omega-block correlations; the correlations are not published anywhere in the article or supplement.
+Both model files therefore encode independent diagonal IIV on CL, V, and Vmax.
+This understates the individual-level covariance structure relative to the published fit (in particular the high CL-Vmax correlation that the paper calls out as influencing body-weight covariate-effect precision) but has no effect on typical-value (rxode2::zeroRe()) simulation or on population-level summaries.

 • Molecular weight used to convert between the paper’s target-unit scale (nM) and the model’s concentration scale (µg/mL) is 141 800 g/mol (evolocumab, FDA-approved Repatha label).
 The paper does not state the molecular weight explicitly; the same value reproduces the paper’s 5.9 nM ≈ 425 ng/mL reference-PCSK9 relationship within rounding when the PCSK9 molecular weight (~72 kDa) is applied to PCSK9.